onkar75/formula-one/README.md

     3. npm install

-    4. npm run dev  to run in dev mode[localhost:3000]
+    4. npm run dev to run in dev mode

-    5. npm run build will build the app in the build directory
+    5. npm run build will build the app

     6. npm test to run the test.